Santiremix/QuizApp/readme.md

 3. Check Answer Function.

-In this section we need to extract the text form de <li>.
+In this section we need to extract the text form de li.
 In order to achieve this we use the Innertext method.[InnerHTML Documentation W3schools](https://www.w3schools.com/jsref/prop_html_innerhtml.asp)

 ```
 # code block